About This Chapter

 Modality is the precursor to the modern musical scale; its origins can be found in ancient Greek music theory.
 In this lesson, we'll explore the principle of modality in relation to musical scales and discover how scale degrees build modes.

 There are many ways to build a chord.
-In this lesson, we are going to explore tetrachords, and look at the many different ways that they can be built and used.
+In this lesson, we're going to explore tetrachords by defining the term, talking about where they come from, and looking at some of the ways they can be built and used.

 This lesson teaches you about melodic contour, which helps musicians understand how melodies rise and fall.
 Learn about the four types of melodic motion, and analyze the contours of some famous melodies to find out what makes them so special.